Drawing hair is tricky.

 Notice how I’m using simple “S” shaped strokes for most of the hair.

-Draw one section at a time, and if the section of hair is overlapping another, you will have to erase the section that is behind the current one.
+Draw one section at a time, and if one section of hair is overlapping another, you will have to erase the section that is behind the current one.

 Keep things as simple as possible by drawing a few sections first.